Rules for Requesting Pass/No Pass

 - A grade of No Pass means you did not complete the course.

-- This means a course will not count for transfer credit.
+- This means a course may not count for transfer credit.

 - It also could affect your eligibility for financial aid or veteran’s benefits, which require you to show a minimum rate of progress each quarter.
 If you have questions about this, you can check with the Financial Aid or Veteran Services offices.